8 Travel Resolutions to Check Off Your Michigan Bucket List

 New Year’s Day brings with it a clean slate, and a year full of possibilities.
 What will you resolve to accomplish in the coming year?
 And where will your travels take you?

-Explore the dozens of shipwrecks littering the Lake Huron floor in the Thunder Bay National Marine Sanctuary, whether with diving gear, a snorkel or a glass-bottom boat.
+Explore the dozens of shipwrecks on the Lake Huron floor in the Thunder Bay National Marine Sanctuary, whether with diving gear, a snorkel or a glass-bottom boat.
 Learn about the Keweenaw Peninsula’s mining history or rediscover Detroit, a city that has so transformed itself in the past few years as to become unrecognizable in places.
 Nothing beats discovering a new corner of Michigan, one that may become your next favorite getaway.

 There’s something special about taking a new perspective on a long-time favorite.
 The familiar span of the Mackinac Bridge becomes spectacularly new when viewed through the eyes of a young child for the first time.
 Grand Haven’s quaint Musical Fountain gains new charm after years away…and accompanied by a contemporary soundtrack.
 And warm-weather getaways like Mackinac Island take on a special allure blanketed in winter’s snow.